-Applications will be identified by the UIPA staff and brought to the Loan Committee for review and recommendation based on the Loan Committee schedule which can be found on the Authority's website.
-Both the UIPA board and EAC will approve AIB loans.
+Applications will be identified by the Loan Review Subcommittee and brought to the Loan Approval Committee for review and approval based on the Loan Approval Committee schedule which can be found on the Authority's website.

 IX.
 Loan Criteria

 The AIB is accountable to policy makers and the public through enabling legislation with UCA 63A-3-4 Infrastructure Revolving Loan Funds, and responsible for meeting all of its legal requirements and ensuring that projects have met the required standards prior to approval.